-I welcome you to our Fall 2018 Simon Fraser University Convocation with both joy in the occasion and pride in your accomplishments.
+I welcome you to our Spring 2019 Simon Fraser University Convocation with both joy in the occasion and pride in your accomplishments.

 The word Convocation means “calling together”.
 This is the hour and this is the place for your peers, mentors, supporters, family, friends and admirers to gather together to recognize and celebrate your accomplishments.